Minimum OSSM Academic Requirements

 Two semesters (1 unit of credit) Students must enroll in a Fine Arts class for one or more semesters each year as required for graduation.
 Classes are pre-arranged and will include specialized areas of art, music, and dance.

 Four semesters (2 units of credit required for graduation.)
 A student must participate in physical education each semester while at OSSM.

 - Directed Studies

-One semester (1/2 unit of credit) This course is designed to allow students to pursue individual research interests in biology.
+One semester (1/2 unit of credit) This course is designed to allow students to pursue individual research interests.
 Work is performed under the supervision of a faculty member and a final oral presentation may be required.
 Offered by permission.
-Specific Directed Studies topics include Advanced Genetics, Microbiology and Plant Taxonomy

 A mentorship is a form of learning which integrates theory and application through work experience.
-The student collaborates with a scientist on a research project.
+The student collaborates with a scientist, engineer, or other professional on a project throughout the school year.
 The scope of the project is agreed upon in advance and the student's progress is monitored closely by a faculty member in consultation with the research scientist.
 A final report and/or an oral presentation is required.
-Follow the link for details and mentorship descriptions: https://sites.google.com/site/ossmmentorship/.
+Follow the link for details and mentorship descriptions: https://sites.google.com/site/ossmmentorship/

 Brent Richards, Ph.D., Mentorship Coordinator Phone: (405) 521-6436 email: [email protected]

 No, the Oklahoma School of Science and Mathematics is a two-year public residential high school created and funded by the Oklahoma legislature.
 The school is open to all students across the state who wish to apply during their sophomore year.
 OSSM is categorized as a state agency.
 See the Admissions webpage for details and application deadlines.

 - What is the tuition to attend OSSM?